Preserving Angles Improves Feature Distillation: Experiments: Feature distillation

-\paragraph{TinTeM distills a more robust student model.} \cref{tbl:robustness_benchmarks} shows that TinTeM results in improved performance over Proteus across a range of ImageNet-1K robustness and generalisation benchmarks.
-The DINOv2 distilled model obtains better performance in this instance for all benchmarks except ImageNet-V2, but TinTeM closes the gap between the ImageNet-1K and LVD-142M distilled models significantly.
+\paragraph{CosPress distills a more robust student model.} \cref{tbl:robustness_benchmarks} shows that CosPress results in improved performance over Proteus across a range of ImageNet-1K robustness and generalisation benchmarks.
+The DINOv2 distilled model obtains better performance in this instance for all benchmarks except ImageNet-V2, but CosPress closes the gap between the ImageNet-1K and LVD-142M distilled models significantly.

-\paragraph{TinTeM reproduces the OOD detection performance of the teacher.} TinTeM is faithful to the teacher networks when it comes to OOD detection performance, as shown in \cref{tbl:imagenet_OOD_detection_concise}.
-Proteus performs very poorly on this benchmark, with worse performance observed for higher quality models.
-In contrast, TinTeM is able to distill models that have strong OOD performance, even outperforming the DINOv2 counterpart.
+\paragraph{CosPress reproduces the OOD detection performance of the teacher.} CosPress is faithful to the teacher networks when it comes to OOD detection performance, as shown in \cref{tbl:imagenet_OOD_detection_concise}.
+Proteus performs very poorly on this benchmark, with worse performance observed for larger student models.
+In contrast, CosPress is able to distill models that have strong OOD performance, even outperforming their DINOv2 counterparts.

+\paragraph{CosPress improves performance across other teacher networks.} \Cref{tbl:robustness_benchmarks} demonstrates that CosPress also trains higher performing student networks than Proteus when using CLIP \citep{radford2021learning} and DINOv2 w/reg \citep{darcet2023vision} teacher networks.
+These experiments employ the same hyperparameters as those in \Cref{tbl:imagenet_knn_linear_acc}.
+Additional results exploring feature distillation with ViT-T students and larger teacher networks are provided in \Cref{appendix:further_results} of the supporting information.

-\paragraph{TinTeM does not require additional computational resources.} \cref{tbl:imagenet_distillation_timings} provides timings and GPU memory usage for fitting the Proteus and TinTeM models described in this section.
-Training time is similar for the ViT-Ti/14 and DINOv2 ViT-S/14 student-teacher pair, but TinTeM is more efficient for larger models.
-This is due to the masked patch loss in Proteus, which requires the student network once on unmasked inputs, and a second time on masked inputs.
-As a result, training is faster for TinTeM for larger students.
-TinTeM slightly more memory efficient compared to Proteus, and further computational savings could be made by freezing the teacher head $h_\phi$ once a sufficiently high quality map has been trained.
+\paragraph{CosPress does not require additional computational resources.} \cref{tbl:imagenet_distillation_timings} provides timings and GPU memory usage for fitting the Proteus and CosPress models described in this section.
+Training time is similar for the ViT-Ti/14 and DINOv2 ViT-S/14 student-teacher pair, but CosPress is more efficient for larger models.
+This is due to the masked patch loss in Proteus, which requires that the student network is evaluated once on unmasked inputs, and a second time on masked inputs.
+As a result, training is faster for CosPress with larger students.
+CosPress is also slightly more memory efficient compared to Proteus, and further computational savings could be made by freezing the teacher head $h_\phi$ once a sufficiently high quality map has been learned.